whosaidthat-3636/Workshop-7/README.md

 - Snow
   * to display 40 snow in the loop
   * randomized position
-  * no randomized size to have a set scale to simulate further the idea of snow
+  * min size of 1, max size of 7 to better simulate the idea of snow
 ```
 let starShape = [];
 let walkers = [];